 Because for some reason I came across an article published on Undark.org that addressed this.
 And it spurred this piece.
-Since I have zero clue how valid or not the site is, I’ll be focusing on the researchers and studies they referenced rather than the Undark piece.
+Since I have zero clue how valid or not the site is, I’ll be focusing on the researchers and studies they referenced rather than the Undark piece per se.

 You will notice similarities in their and my writing simply because I’m quoting the same primary references as they did.
-But I will be adding much of my own thoughts to that.
+But I will be adding many of my own thoughts to that.

 Memory Based Food Recall in Epidemiology